sominupadhyaya/postgresql-basics/README.md

-#Basics of postgresql
+## Basics of postgresql

--Making and inserting into tables
+- Making and inserting into tables

--Creating primary keys,etc
+- Creating primary keys,etc

--Drop, Update, Delete and various other commands
+- Drop, Update, Delete and various other commands

--Other general things
+- Other general things